displayio/grid2io/README.md

 **grid2row**

-The grid row element that renders grid cells and is passed back on row/cell related events.
+The grid row element , a sub element of grid2, that renders grid cells and is passed back on row/cell related events like row formatting callbacks, right click callbacks and row select callbacks.